-In many cases, your doctor can diagnose jock itch simply by looking at the rash.
-If the diagnosis isn't clear cut, your doctor may take skin scrapings or samples from the infected area and view them under a microscope.
-To rule out other conditions, your doctor might send a sample of the rash to a lab.
-This test is known as a culture.
+Your doctor can often diagnose jock itch by looking at the rash.
+If the diagnosis isn't clear-cut, your doctor may take skin scrapings or samples from the infected area for study under a microscope.

-For a mild case of jock itch, your doctor may suggest first using an over-the-counter antifungal ointment, lotion, powder or spray.
-The rash may clear up quickly with these treatments, but continue applying the medication as directed for one to two weeks even if the rash clears up quickly.
+For mild jock itch, your doctor may suggest first using an over-the-counter antifungal ointment, lotion, powder or spray.
+Apply the medication as your doctor recommends for one to two weeks even if the rash clears up quickly.

-If you also have athlete's foot, treat it at the same time you are treating your jock itch.
-This will reduce the risk of recurrence.
-If jock itch is severe or doesn't respond to over-the-counter medicine, you may need prescription-strength creams or ointments — or even antifungal pills.
+If you also have athlete's foot, it's usually treated at the same time as jock itch to reduce the risk of the rash coming back.
+Severe jock itch or a rash that doesn't improve with over-the-counter medicine may need prescription-strength creams, ointments or pills.

 Preparing for your appointment

 Your family doctor or a skin specialist (dermatologist) can diagnose jock itch.
-Because appointments can be brief and there's often a lot of ground to cover, it can help to be well-prepared.
-Here are some tips to help you get ready for your appointment and what to expect from your doctor.
+Here are some tips to help you get ready for your appointment.

 Your time with your doctor may be limited, so preparing a list of questions can help you make the most of your appointment.
-List your questions from most important to least important in case time runs out.
 For jock itch, some basic questions to ask your doctor include:

 - What's the most likely cause of my symptoms?